Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 We saw above that any data received by graphite for a point in between an interval is adjusted to get the timestamp at the beginning of the interval.
-Furthermore, during aggregation (say, aggregating 10 minutely points into 10min points), each 10 minutes taken together get assigned the timestamp that precedes those 10 intervals.
-So essentially, graphite likes to show metric values before they actually happened, especially after aggregation, whereas other tools rather use a timestamp that is too late rather than too soon.
+Furthermore, during aggregation (say, aggregating 10 minutely points into 10min points), each 10 minutes taken together get assigned the timestamp that precedes those 10 intervals. (i.e. the timestamp of the first point) So essentially, graphite likes to show metric values before they actually happened, especially after aggregation, whereas other tools rather use a timestamp that is too late rather than too soon.
 As a monitoring community, we